Niogge/YetAnotherGLCrap/README.md

 - GameObject class
 - Update Manager
 - Draw Manager
+- DeltaTime and timing in general

 Next steps:
-- THE FUCKING DELTATIME.
-GOD.
 - GFXManager for faster handling of the pngs
 - Input Manager
 - Basic physics